-The datathon will commence at 1000h (BST) on 25 May 2018.
+The datathon will commence at 1000h (GMT) on 09 November 2018.
 Participants are encouraged to arrive early so that they can be registered and ready to start.
-The event will run until 1600h (BST) with a short break for lunch.
+The event will run until 1300h (GMT).

 Is the event open to public spectators?

 Unfortunately the event is only open to participants (and their teams if applicable) who have registered project ideas.

 Yes.
 An open WiFi network will be made available for participants.
 However, it would be prudent to ensure that presentations to be made on the day are self-contained without reliance on the network, if possible, to avoid any unforeseen connectivity issues.
 For security reasons, we cannot guarantee that all ports/IP addresses will be reachable.

 All submissions to Irish OpenDatathon will be reviewed by a panel of judges.
 After the event, the assets (files, code, etc) associated with the submissions are required to be published via a GitHub repository – under an open source licence – where they will be freely viewable by the public.
 The original author(s) will always maintain copyright.